 23. Hang out in Croix Rousse

 Need a dose of hipster on your trip to Lyon?
 Head to Croix Rousse where you can get fuel your flat whites and street art needs.
-Browse the second hand shops and head to Crock N Roll for a croque monsieur with an edge.
+Browse the second-hand shops and head to Crock N Roll for a croque monsieur with edge.

 Want more French travel ideas?

 If you’re looking for day trips from Lyon or more French holiday ideas check out these posts below: